 I am originally from a small town in Texas and earned my undergraduate degree in public relations with minors in English and French from Southern Methodist University; a masters degree in higher education and student affairs from Indiana University – Bloomington; and a doctoral degree from The University of Texas at Austin in educational administration, focusing on higher education leadership.

 Outside of working with students, I love watching and attending college sporting events, especially football and basketball games.
 I also enjoy running, live performances, reading, travel, volunteering, and spending time with family and friends – in particular my three-year-old niece.

 Merrill Magruder, M.Ed.

-Coordinator for Divisional Operations and Special Projects
+Coordinator for Divisional Operations and Special Programs

 The University of Mississippi has been my home since I was a freshman.
 I completed my Bachelors of Applied Science in Hospitality Management, followed by my Masters in Higher Education and Student Personnel, both from Ole Miss.
 As a graduate student, I was able to work as the Internship Coordinator for the Career Center.
 In this capacity, I helped students find an internship that would complement their interest or major.
 I then went to work for the Luckyday Success Program where I was the Project Coordinator for the Freshman Year Experience Program and I oversaw the Luckyday Residential College.

 As coordinator of the Ole Miss Family Association, my main focus is working with students and their families to help with a smooth transition to Ole Miss.
 I encourage you to reach out anytime so that I can help you and your student have an amazing experience as a member of the Ole Miss Family.
 If you ever have any questions regarding our Division, don’t hesitate to call or email me.
 I also am an instructor for EDHE 105, The Freshman Year Experience, a class that I encourage all incoming freshman to enroll in.